 I use Handlebars and split my emails up into something like this.

 Before sending out HTML emails, you should inline your CSS.
 There are a few options for how to accomplish this.
-I use Premailer, which I have baked into my Grunt task.
+I use Juice, which I have baked into my Grunt task.
+You can also use web inliners like Responsive Email CSS Inliner.

 Other options include manually writing your CSS inline (ouch!), using one of the other online inliners available, or a lot of ESPs will handle this for you before sending out your email.
 It will look something like this: